realdigger/SMF-Gravatar/README.md

 How this mod works:
 If the "Enable gravatar" option is enabled, Gravatar will be used for all members who have not set an forum avatar.
 If a member have uploaded Gravatar at http://gravatar.com , it will be used.
 For any member who don't have own Gravatar, unique image will be generated in a given style.
+You can use this mod for setup custom default avatar.
 Also you can force Gravatars to be used instead of regular avatars.

 ![gravatar1 en](https://cloud.githubusercontent.com/assets/1187218/26038566/80dcfca8-391c-11e7-9850-2d9c4657c775.png)